The customer service agent’s job is getting more difficult.

 In particular, athenahealth relies on KCS to make sure agents themselves keep the knowledge base up to date.
 With everything in one panel, agents are now far more likely to adhere to KCS best practices, like searching and consuming knowledge (clicks up 50%), attaching docs to cases (up 35%), and quickly filling content gaps (<1% content gap).

-Another Agent Assist Use Case: Capturing and Surfacing Tribal Knowledge
+Another Agent Assist Use Case: Capturing and Surfacing Institutional Knowledge

 A different example is the customer service agents in the contact center of a major helicopter manufacturer.
 They need to provide answers to questions requiring knowledge of all helicopters that their company produces that are still in service.
 Since helicopters have a service life of up to 50 years, this requires a wide span of knowledge.